Petronian/dynamic-cards/README.md

 that allows Anki to ping LLMs to slightly change the content of your cards each time you review them.

-This extension currently relies solely upon **Mistral AI** for generating and serving new content; please note that your cards will be used as training data if you use Mistral's free tier for your API key.
+This extension currently relies upon either **Mistral AI** or **Google Gemini** for generating and serving new content.
+Please keep usage agreements and rate limits in mind.

 > [!WARNING]
 > This has only been tested on a Windows 11 machine with PyQt6.
 It is possible